DEFRA/ffc-pay-statement-publisher/README.md

 Scheme ID ( example: SFI ) : 3 to 6 uppercase characters,
 Scheme Year ( example : 2023 ) : 4 digits,
 FRN ( example : 1234567890 ) : 10 digits,
-Date and Time ( example : yyyymmddhhmmssxx ) : 16 digits
+Date and Time ( example : yyyymmddhhmmssxx ) : 16 digits,
-File Designation ( example : .pdf ) : fixed to .pdf
+File Designation ( example : .pdf ) : fixed to .pdf,
 Each element is separated by an underscore ( example : _ )

 ## Running the application